bmong4mong0318/DS_Algorithms/README.md

 # DS_Algorithms

+kookmin univ. _data structure and algorithms_ class

-this repository is for my class study
+- this repository is for my class study
+- lets get used to _markdown_ grammar